thiagoblima/hero-app/README.md

 End with an example of getting some data out of the system or using it for a little demo

-* For a better visualization please, click on the gif bellow.
+* For better visualization please, *click* on the gif bellow.

 ![Snapshot of the working project](/src/assets/hero-module-material.gif)